carpentries-incubator/SDC-BIDS-sMRI/_episodes/02-Image_Cleanup.md

 > ## Brain extraction quiz
 >
-> Apart from stripping off non-brain tissue, what can brain-mask be used for?
+> Can we use this brain-mask as an estimate for brain volume?
 >
 > > ## Solution
-> > Brain mask offers information about total brain volume - which can be used for quality control (i.e. identifying algorithm failures) as well as for brain-specific correction (normalization) for downstream statistical models.
-Althugh intracranial volume is better and more commonly used measure for the latter purpose.
+> > Brain mask at this stage only offers a crude estimate about total brain volume.
+It can be used for quality control (e.g. detecting preprocessing algorithm failures).
+More accurate estimates of total brain and intracranial volumes are calculated in subsequent steps, which are used as covariates or normalzing factors in statistical analysis.
 > >
 > >
 > {: .solution}
 {: .challenge}

 #### Side-note: [ANTs](http://stnava.github.io/ANTs/) is a software comprising several tools and image processing algorithms.
-ANTs can be run independently or we can import ANTs scripts in python using [nypype](https://nipype.readthedocs.io/en/latest/) library.
+ANTs can be run independently or we can import ANTs scripts in python using [nipype](https://nipype.readthedocs.io/en/latest/) library.

 ~~~
 from nipype.interfaces.ants.segmentation import BrainExtraction